katysaintin/hors-kadre-yvelines/articles/23_MauvaisLac_EN.md

 In the communities supposedly built for people like me...

-In the communities supposedly built for people like me, I found the same mechanism all over again.
+I found the same mechanism all over again.

 ADHD groups: *"You're professionally successful?